 The 15 rooms and suites are spread across 3 stone buildings, arranged like an amphitheatre overlooking the sea.
 Flawless whitewashed walls give a calm, fresh feel while exposed stone and earthy tones add character and warmth.
 Décor is minimalist and successfully fuses sleek modern design (corner sofas, wicker moon chairs, carefully placed pebbles, candles and cacti) with more traditional features (huge beds, chunky wooden furniture, rustic wall alcoves and arches).
 Bathrooms have big walk-in showers and kitchenettes are equipped with a fridge, hot plate, Nespresso and crockery; useful for preparing snacks and drinks.

 All suites have a private terrace with an outdoor shower.
 In our opinion, it's worth paying extra for a sea view room/suite for the uninterrupted ocean views and spectacular sunsets.
 Honeymooners will love the Romantic Double Room with its high eaves, cream walls and cosy fireplace - a really calm and meditative space.
 Or choose one of the suites with private Jacuzzi for maximum romance!
-If you're coming with friends or children, the Villa, Premium and Superior suites all have 2 bedrooms and a living/dining area; the villa also has a fully equipped kitchen.
+If you're coming with friends or children, the Villa, Premium and Superior suites all have 2 bedrooms and a living/dining area; the villa also has a fully equipped kitchen and a Jacuzzi.